Robert J. Bach: Microsoft career

 Robbie Bach joined Microsoft in 1988 and over the next 22 years worked in various marketing, general management and business leadership roles.

 Microsoft Office

 As the top marketing executive in charge of Microsoft Office during the 1990s, Bach battled against WordPerfect and Lotus when they had 80% market share to Microsoft's 20%.
-Microsoft Office suite is now Microsoft's second most profitable product, garnering billions in revenue.
+Microsoft Office suite became Microsoft's second most profitable product, garnering billions in revenue.

 Microsoft Europe

 From 1990 to 1992, Bach served as the business operations manager for Microsoft Europe, reporting to the president of Microsoft Europe in Paris, where he coordinated business planning and strategy, budgeting, and special projects.
 He also helped unify Microsoft's once-divided European local units.

 President, Entertainment & Devices Division

 As president of the Entertainment & Devices (E&D) Division at Microsoft Corp., Robbie Bach drove the company's Connected Entertainment vision, offering consumers new and branded entertainment experiences across music, gaming, video and mobile communications.
 Bach's responsibilities included guiding new software, services and hardware throughout Microsoft's entertainment and mobility platforms, and bringing those solutions to market with retailers and partners.
 Bach also managed Microsoft's worldwide retail relationships as well as media and entertainment partner relationships.